Ruhnu: Life on Ruhnu today

 In the spring of 2006, a 150 kg brown bear arrived on Ruhnu via an ice floe across the Gulf of Riga from the mainland of Latvia, some 40 km away.
 The bear's journey and resettlement on the island became a highly publicized media sensation in both the Estonian and Latvian press, as Ruhnu has been devoid of any large carnivores for many centuries.
 The bear continued to evade capture for months and environment ministry officials reported that tourists hoping to catch a glimpse of the elusive bear outnumbered permanent residents.
 The bear is believed by authorities to have since returned to Latvia.

+Micronation

+In May 2025, a micronation called the Principality of Ruhnu was declared by an individual identifying as Prince Alvar I. The project describes itself as a semi-constitutional monarchy aimed at celebrating the island's cultural heritage while acknowledging Estonian sovereignty.
+The micronation exists purely as a symbolic cultural initiative.